Latch

-A latch or catch (called sneck in Northern England and Scotland) is a type of mechanical fastener that joins two (or more) objects or surfaces while allowing for their regular separation.
+A latch or catch (called sneck in Northern England and Scotland) is a type of mechanical fastener that joins two or more objects or surfaces while allowing for their regular separation.
 A latch typically engages another piece of hardware on the other mounting surface.
 Depending upon the type and design of the latch, this engaged bit of hardware may be known as a keeper or strike.

 A latch is not the same as the locking mechanism of a door or window, although often they are found together in the same product.

 Latches range in complexity from flexible one-piece flat springs of metal or plastic, such as are used to keep blow molded plastic power tool cases closed, to multi-point cammed latches used to keep large doors closed.

 Common types

 Deadbolt latch

-A single-throw bolt.
+A deadbolt latch is a single-throw bolt.
 The bolt can be engaged in its strike plate only after the door is closed.
 The locking mechanism typically prevents the bolt from being retracted by force.